 - The difference between being “highly sensitive” and “highly reactive.”

 – These concepts are often confused and the difference is important.

 - Having a Big Heart Can Also Mean Big Exhaustion.
 Start with Grounding.

-- Watch the movie!
-This is a very helpful documentary by the most known researcher about high sensitivity, Elaine Aron: Sensitive, the Untold Story.
+- There’s also a helpful full-length documentary by the most known researcher about high sensitivity, Elaine Aron: Sensitive, the Untold Story.